George Clooney And Amal Shopping In Paris For Twin Babies’ Nursery

 A post shared by Amal Clooney (@amalclooney) on

-The celebrity royalty couple has been preparing for the arrival of their twin babies and were browsing some furniture for the babies’ new room.
+The celebrity couple has been preparing for the arrival of their twin babies and were browsing some furniture for the babies’ new room.

 According to People, Amal looked totally chic in a mod-style white dress with black trim and a matching coat.
 The pregnant lawyer completed her look with black tights, ankle boots, and a pair of dark shades covering her eyes from the paparazzi’s camera flashes.

 George was dressed casually for his shopping trip out with his wife.
-The actor work jeans, a black jacket, and a gray scarf.
+The actor wore jeans, a black jacket, and a gray scarf.

 A post shared by Amal Clooney (@amalclooney) on